 The great adversary of conservatism is located in the media.

-What happens let's take a step back here.
+Let's take a step back here.

-What happens on November ninth if Paul Ryan and all of these other uh so-called conservatives that have been involved in sabotaging and all the never Trumpers and the Wall Street Journal and NRO guys and they all get their way and Hillary gets to pick however many Supreme Court justices and all of the people that did support Donald Trump how angry are they going to be and what does that mean for the Republican Party's future?
+What happens on November 9th if Paul Ryan and all these other so-called conservatives that have been involved in sabotaging and all the never-Trumpers and the Wall Street Journal and NRO guys, and they all get their way, and Hillary gets to pick however many Supreme Court justices.

-He went out though he disagreed with Goldwater campaign for him in every state and went out to thirty five states my wife was with him as a secretary and I wasn't with her then but she was a secretary.
+He went out, though, he disagreed with Goldwater campaign for him in every state and went out to 35 states.

-Nixon and Reagan were two guys that stood by Goldwater in that 44 state defeat and they were the ones that rose.
+Nixon and Reagan were two guys that stood by Goldwater in that 44-state defeat, and they were the ones that rose.

 I really don't think so.